Youth Forest Stewards (YFS)

 About the Program

 The Youth Forest Stewards (YFS) is a program that engages high school aged students (age 14-18) in natural resources and conservation based work outdoors.
-YFS students will participate in up to 6 forest stewardship volunteer projects between the summer months of May through September.
-Each project will differ and may include: new trail construction, tree thinning, fish surveys, wildlife habitat restoration, and much more!
+YFS students will participate in up to seven forest stewardship volunteer projects between the summer months of June through September.
+Each project will differ and may include new trail construction, tree thinning, fish surveys, wildlife habitat restoration, and much more!
 The culmination of the summer program will result in the students planning, promoting, and leading a volunteer project of their own in September.
 By joining the YFS crew, you will help build a community of like-minded students focused on bettering the White River National Forest.

 Student Benefits